 School Trips - Pupils go on at least 1 school trip per year, and in Years 6 and Year 6 experience time away from school on residential.
 The children access outdoor activities and overnight stays.

-In the last few years pupils have visited: Durham, Kingswood, Butterfly house and Cuswoth Hall.
-Planned visits for Autum 2018 are: Cusworth Hall, Clumber Park, Cast Theater, Magna and Jorvik Viking Cernter,
+In the last few years pupils have visited: Durham, Kingswood, Butterfly house and Cusworth Hall.
+Planned visits for Autumn 2018 are: Cusworth Hall, Clumber Park, Cast Theatre, Magna and Jorvik Viking Centre,

 As well as this, the school offers different enrichment activities that changes over the year including: Gymnastics, Arts Club, Football and Multi-Skills.